omundy/learn-computers/topics-data-types.md

 10000000000.0
 ```

-Unlike other languages, Javascript does not distinguish between number types.
+Unlike many other languages, Javascript does not distinguish between `int` and `float` number types.

 ### Strings: